omarashzeinhom/js-webapp-libros-book-tracking-and-search-library/README.md

 1. Wrapped getAll in async function
    To allow books to be updated directly without refreshing the page

-2. Updated getall with await in terms of BOOKsAPI.update()  since its an asynchro
+2. Updated getall with await in terms of BOOKsAPI.update()  since its an async function to await response from API.

 3. Added dynamic active state - to 'Read', 'Currently Read' , 'None' When user clicks on the button